Engineering-Research-and-Development/true-connector/doc/TRUEConnector/prerequisite.md

 ssh username@server.example.com -v -i .ssh/desktop_key-rsa
 ```

-Note: username used in command to connect to the server needs to be added in sshd deamon configuration file
+Note: username used in command to connect to the server needs to be added in sshd deamon configuration file and passphrase for that key needs to be entered when prompted.

 ```
 AllowUsers bob alice...